jeffblankenburg/31-days-of-vibe-coding/outlines/week3.md

 ## Day 16 – From Prompt to Product: Shipping AI-Accelerated Software

 **Abstract:**
 It’s one thing to co-write code with AI.
 It’s another to ship it confidently.
-This post covers how to transform AI-generated snippets into real, deployable software—complete with version control, code reviews, tests, and observability pipelines that prove you’re production-ready.
+This post covers how to transform AI-generated snippets into real, deployable software, complete with version control, code reviews, tests, and observability pipelines that prove you’re production-ready.

 ### Outline
 1. **The Gap Between Code and Product** – AI can write, but it can’t ship.